MathandDataScience/ML-Spark-Advance/README.md

  <em>Figure 6: Model Section bar Graph of RMSE </em>
 </p>

 After further development of the random forest model trained and validated with a 10 Cross fold validation a RMSE value increased to 3.52%.
-Parameters and hyper-parameters can be found in the code appendix 1.
+Parameters and hyper-parameters can be found in the code.
 On prediction of the test set the random forest model obtained a RMSE of 4.52%. two heatmap were generated from the test data and the predicted test set, the data points that were used came from file “34.MSQ”, due to how the data was spilt and shuffled this only gave 33 point from file “34.MSQ”.
 One heatmap was created from of the “Y” values and one of the predicted “Y” values shown in Figure 7 and 8 respectively.

 <p align="center">